descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 const complex cz(1,2); // the const cz can potentially be put in ROM
 ```

-While both constant expressions are the same, the detail that decides whether it is a literal that can even be placed in ROM was the `const` keyword.
+While both constant-initialized constant expressions are the same, the detail that decides whether it is a literal that can even be placed in ROM was the `const` keyword.
 So, `const` constant-initialized constant expressions are constant literals or simply, constants.

 <!--
 It wouldn't hurt to fix any brittle rules and in the 10++ years since we got `constexpr` some of these may have already been fixed and it could be time to review these finer points.